Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 ## Pointer Problems (Easy)

-> Leverage memory corruption to leak the flag.

 ```
 hacker@program-security~pointer-problems-easy:~$ /challenge/pointer-problems-easy
 In this level, the flag will be loaded into the bss section of memory.